 The S151 Officer from the accountable body is invited to attend all meetings along with OxLEP staff involved in relevant processes.
 Our internal and external auditors are also invited to discuss their work with the Committee as appropriate as well as having unfettered access to the Chair and Committee should they specific issues they wish to raise.

 We have seven sub-groups, all with the responsibility of developing strands of our work.
 Each group reports back to our main Board.

 These sub-groups are:

 Responsibility for implementing the Board’s strategic vision sits with the Chief Executive.
-Supporting the Chief Executive is the Corporate Management Team, which consists of the Chief Executive, Director of Business Development, Director of Strategy and Programmes and the Head of Corporate Services.
+Supporting the Chief Executive is the Corporate Management Team, which consists of the Chief Executive, Director of Business Development, Director of Strategy and Programmes and the Director of Corporate Services.

 The Corporate Management Team meet weekly to ensure they and our staff are up-to-date with important issues impacting on the organisation and drive delivery of the organisation's agreed objectives.

 The next level of management - the Senior Management Team - meets weekly to discuss the operations of the organisation.

 Our OxLEP staff salaries are benchmarked against similar organisations within the county and are reviewed by the Nominations and Personnel Committee.

 All staff are paid at least the living wage.